seanelvidge/seanelvidge.github.io/_pages/football.md

   type: CollectionPage
 ---

 Football supplies an almost unlimited collection of questions that can be tested with data.
 Does home advantage change over time?
 Is 40 points enough to avoid relegation?
-And is a club's “bogey ground” really more than a memorable run of bad results?
+And is a club's "bogey ground" really more than a memorable run of bad results?

-This is the starting point for my football statistics: the underlying results database, tools for exploring it, and selected articles explaining what the numbers can—and cannot—tell us.
+This is the starting point for my football statistics: the underlying results database, tools for exploring it, and selected articles explaining what the numbers can, and cannot, tell us.

 <div class="topic-callout" markdown="1">
 ## Start with the English football results database